Best DAB digital radios to buy in 2014

-If you fancy a new digital radio for Christmas, there's a baffling selection to choose from.
-To make it easier to pick the right model, we've gone through our digital radio reviews and picked out the best DAB radios to buy in 2013.
+If you fancy a new digital radio, there's a baffling selection to choose from.
+To make it easier to pick the right model, we've gone through our digital radio reviews and picked out the best DAB radios to buy in 2014.

 And to make sure we have something for every budget, we've picked models from under £50 right up to £600.

 And it's not just the range of DAB radio prices to consider, with portable, handheld and desktop digital radios available, plus hi-fi tuners and in-car DAB radios.
 Here's our selection of the best on the market in 2014.

 It may have been around for a while, but the PocketDAB 1500 is still a great buy.
 It's compact, so slips easily into a pocket or bag, is built to last, sounds good and runs on rechargeable batteries for up to 24 hours.

 DAB radio is ideal for live sport with access to Five Live's extra services, but just for good measure, there's an FM tuner built-in to this radio, too, should you wander out of DAB range.